Advancing Ultra-Reliable 6G: Transformer and Semantic Localization Empowered Robust Beamforming in Millimeter-Wave Communications: Introduction

 Even though both methods utilize location data in conjunction with RGB images, environmental factors, and time-varying lighting conditions continue to pose challenges and hinder the QoS as the deep learning models extract features that may not be invariant to such changes.
 For instance, we fine-tune a ResNet-152 \cite{gainKCC} model by incorporating GPS features into the FC layer using scenario 3 data from the DeepSense 6G dataset~\cite{dataset}.
-This scenario encompasses low-light data, such as those collected during the afternoon and evening, and nighttime data.
+This scenario encompasses low-light RGB image data captured from a base station (BS) camera, including images collected during the afternoon, evening, and nighttime.
 We employ low-light images (afternoon and evening) for training and nighttime images for testing.

 As illustrated in Fig. \ref{daynight}, the results indicate that even state-of-the-art (SOTA) deep learning models struggle to maintain performance despite integrating GPS features.
 Furthermore, the computational complexity of models such as ResNet-50 and YOLOv3, used in \cite{gourango_1} and \cite{gourango_2}, is considerable.
 With parameter counts of approximately 25.6 million and 65 million, respectively, their extensive computational requirements make them less suitable for high-mobility applications, where efficiency and speed are essential.
 Consequently, using large models for beam prediction can also result in lower QoS, as the prediction delay may lead to sub-optimal beam usage.
-Additionally, the energy consumption of these models is typically high because continuous predictions of optimal beams are required to maintain performance.

-Additionally, the environment is highly dynamic, and even minor changes in lighting conditions can significantly decrease the accuracy of optimal beam prediction, negatively impacting the Quality of Service (QoS).
-For instance, as shown in Fig. \ref{daynight}, training the model on low-light images (early evening) and testing it on late evening (early night) images resulted in considerable performance variation with the SOTA method.
+Additionally, the environment is highly dynamic, and even minor changes in lighting conditions can significantly decrease the accuracy of optimal beam prediction, negatively impacting the QoS.
 Dynamic changes in the background, such as significant alterations in urban landscapes (e.g., removal or addition of large structures), can also affect performance.
-Moreover, camera-based mmWave beamforming requires the deployment of numerous small cell base stations.
-Each base station needs a vast number of images to account for environmental changes, which vary for each location.
-This process requires considerable time and effort.
+Dynamic changes in the background, such as significant alterations in urban landscapes (e.g., removal or addition of large structures), can also affect performance.
 Therefore, we need a robust method to ensure high QoS under all conditions.